After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 A normal cycle should not be shorter than 21 days or longer than 35 days.
 Its beginning is considered the first day of menstruation.

-Factors affecting the duration of menstruation
+Factors influencing the duration of menstruation

-Video: How long do normal periods go
+Video: How long does a normal period last?

 How long do teenage girls menstruate?